 Impact to Brand and Reputation

-Criminals eagerly use impersonation to target prominent brands online for financial gain.
+Criminals eagerly use brand impersonation to target prominent organizations online for financial gain.
 When they register look-alike domains, create poorly designed websites with recognizable logos, and send emails that appear to be legitimate, they diminish the targeted brand’s value.

 Look-alike domains tarnish a business' reputation, too, resulting in customer churn and financial impact.
 Once they’ve been duped, customers get angry at both the attacker and the brand.
 They usually start looking for alternate vendors and tell people they know about their experience.